-- In the Halo series, Dr. Catherine Halsey, who makes her first in-game appearance in 2010's Halo: Reach, had already been playing a major role in the Expanded Universe since her debut in the 2001 novel The Fall Of Reach.
+- In the Halo series, Dr. Catherine Halsey, who makes her first in-game appearance in 2010's Halo: Reach, had already been playing a major role in the Expanded Universe since her debut in the 2001 novel Halo: The Fall of Reach.

-- The SPARTAN-III program was introduced in the novel Ghosts Of Onyx, which was published about a year before the release of Halo 3.
+- The SPARTAN-III program was introduced in the novel Halo: Ghosts of Onyx, which was published about a year before the release of Halo 3.
 In Reach, all but one member of Noble Team, including the player character, are SPARTAN-IIIs.

 - Howard Blackwood, a character from the comic Silent Hill: Past Life appears in Silent Hill Downpour.

 - Several characters introduced in Starcraft 2 came from novels, including Crown Prince Valerian Mengsk (the Dark Templar trilogy), Tychus Findlay (Heaven's Devils), Matt Horner (Queen of Blades), November Annabella "Nova" Terra (Starcraft: Ghost: Nova).